danooki/MoodSyncFrontEnd/README.md

 # MoodSync Frontend

+MoodSync is a WebApp that allows you and your friends to identify your mood and plan an evening based on it.
-A responsive mobile-first React application for the MoodSyncAPI, made on JavaScript + React.
+A responsive browser + mobile React application made on JavaScript + React.

 ## Features